Epidemiology

 • Occurs at an increasing rate as patients age (prevalence is 35% in those aged 75–85 years)

-• Similar pathophysiology to atherosclerosis
+• Similar pathophysiology to Atherosclerotic cardiovascular disease

 • Bicuspid aortic valve (BAV): fusion of two of the three aortic-valve leaflets in utero